This site includes Merri Creek from the south to the north end of McBryde Street Fawkner, including the

 Beardsell 1997 noted that “the faunal significance would improve with habitat rehabilitation and enhancement works and restoration of habitat links along the Merri Creek.”
 These works have been undertaken since that time by MCMC and others.

 Four reptile species of regionally significance were recorded at the site.

 Weed Control.
 Prevent any further rock removal.
 Replanting of indigenous vegetation.
 Protect the rocky grassland areas which support a diverse reptile assemblage.
-Jukes Rd and Central Creek Grasslands are the innermost intact indigenous remnants remaining on Merri Creek.
+Bababi Djinanang and Ngarri-djarrang grassland (formerly known as Central Creek grassland) are the innermost intact indigenous remnants remaining on Merri Creek.